-World defence production is approximately US \$ 450 billion (about € 400 billion) annually; which is about a quarter of world military expenditures.
-The ten biggest weapon producers are responsible for 45 percent (US\$ 202 bn.) of all arms production in financial value.
+World defence production is worth approximately US \$450 billion (about €400 billion) annually; which is about a quarter of world military expenditures.
+The ten biggest weapon producers are responsible for 45 per cent (US\$ 202 billion) of all arms production in financial value.
 Most arms are produced for the domestic market.
 Seven of the ten biggest weapon producers are from the United States.
-The United States are responsible for the lion share of weapon production and 40 percent of the global defence budget.
-The other three biggest weapon producers from the top-ten are head-quartered in Europe; these are BAES of the UK, Finmeccanica of Italy and Airbus with production primarily in Germany, France and Spain and juridically based in the Netherlands.
+The United States is responsible for the lion share of weapon production and 40 per cent of the global defence budget.
+The other three biggest weapon producers from the top ten are headquartered in Europe; these are BAE of the UK, Finmeccanica of Italy and Airbus with production primarily based in Germany, France and Spain and juridically based in the Netherlands.
 The biggest companies are producing large weapon systems such as military planes, helicopters, ships, missiles, engines, and electronic systems.

-It is hardly surprising that the top-three are companies which produce primarily aircraft.
-Military aviation is responsible for US\$ 200 billion26 which is 45 percent of the global total defence production.
+It is hardly surprising that the top three are companies which produce primarily aircraft.
+Military aviation is responsible for US\$ 200 billion26 which is 45 per cent of the global total defence production.